robertpeteuil/dotfiles/README.md

 Install script performs actions from `install.conf.yaml`

 - ZSH
   - symlinks `zshenv` to $HOME
-  - sets ZDOTDIR to `.dotfiles`
   - `zshrc`, `zlogout`, and all files in `zsh/rc.d` loaded by zsh
   - installs `znap` plugin manager (on first use)
-  - installs/sources plugins defined in `zsh/rc.d/08-plugins`
+  - installs & sources plugins defined in `zsh/rc.d/08-plugins`
 - Bash
   - symlinks `bashrc` and `bash_prpfile` to $HOME
   - symlinks `bash-git-prompt` and `grc` for bash prompt/colorization